gustafnk/microservice-websites/README.md

 <a name="headers-1"></a>
 ##### Headers

 Contrary to ESI, you don’t have to think about header forwarding when using CSI, since the resources are transcluded by the browser itself.
-However, the constraint you have to deal with is that AJAX calls can’t me made cross-origin, unless CORS is used.
-So, either use CORS or put a reverse proxy in front of all the web servers to have a single hostname for the services.

 <a name="development-perspective-1"></a>
 ##### Development perspective

 Again, contrary to ESI, the development perspective of using CSI is very low-friction, since we’re just using the browser to transclude the content.
-One caveat is, again, that we need a way to get around the cross-origin AJAX constraint during development.

 <a name="summary-1"></a>
 ##### Summary